skip to content

 00:21:05 - Greg Schier

 Yeah, that's another one of the things I really like.
-Often development involves like so many different tools and a lot of them are from the command line like you just did PSQL and I never use PSQL because I just, I never remember how.
-So I always use a gui.
+Often development involves so many different tools, and a lot of them are from the command line.
+Like, you just did PSQL, and I never use PSQL because I never remember how.
+So I always use a GUI.
 But now I don't really have to use an external GUI application.
-I can just go into Railway and just browse the tables and create records and delete stuff.
+I can just go into Railway and browse the tables and create records and delete stuff.
 So I really like that aspect.
-And actually in the command line over there, you pasted that command right in there.
-But you can also run Railway Connect.
+And actually, in the command line over there, you pasted that command right in there, but you can also run Railway connect.

 00:21:41 - Anthony Campolo

-That's what we're going to show next, we're getting there.
-So first off, let's just go ahead and so now that we have exposed our environment variables to the world, we're going to want to tear this project down like so.
-And then now we're back to normal and I want to show how to do this with the Railway CLI.
-And this is just a little gist I've got here that I pasted in the chat a little while ago and let me actually go back to chat for a second and see if anyone asked any questions.
+That's what we're going to show next.
+So we're getting there.
+So first off, let's just go ahead, and now that we have exposed our environment variables to the world, we're going to want to tear this project down like so.
+And then now we're back to normal, and I wanted to show how to do this with the Railway CLI.
+And this is just a little gist I've got here that I pasted in the chat a little while ago.
+And let me actually go back to chat for a second and see if anyone asked any questions.
 Let's see.
-Nope, doesn't look like there's anything.
-So that little gist that I posted a second ago is where people can see these commands and follow the same flow if they want.
+Nope, it doesn't look like there's anything.
+So that little gist that I posted a second ago is where people can see these commands and follow this same flow if they want.
 I've also got a blog post that is fairly similar to what we'll be doing here.
-Let me drop that also and let's get back to sharing.
-You've actually helped me out with this whole CLI flow.
-This is something that I had originally done with Redwood, because with Redwood I had wanted to figure out a way to short circuit the SQLite part.
-And this is a very long and deep Redwood specific kind of story.
+Let me drop that also.
+And let's get back to sharing.
+And you've actually helped me out with this whole CLI flow.
+This is something that I had originally done with Redwood, because with Redwood I had wanted to figure out a way to short-circuit the SQLite part.
+And this is a very long and deep Redwood-specific kind of story.

 00:23:08 - Anthony Campolo

-But basically the way our tutorial is set up, you start with SQLite and then end up with Postgres.
-And because of Prisma Migrate having a migration lock file, you end up with all this weird complex stuff that requires you to basically delete all your migrations and start over.
-I wanted to have a tutorial where as soon as you create your Redwood application, the first thing you do, you spin up a Postgres database.
-You connect to that Postgres database and you start developing that way.
-I thought that that would be really valuable.
-You'd avoid all this weird transition from SQLite to Postgres.
-I realized that the Railway CLI was really, really powerful in how it could do this for you because you could actually insert yourself directly into either environment, either your database environment or your application environment.
-You could pull an environment variable directly from your database, insert it directly into your project, and do that all in a single command, which is what you showed me how to do.
-Then you've now shown me ways to do this even nicer because you've been continuing to build out the CLI and the functionality and ways of doing that connection, making it even more seamless.
+But basically, the way our tutorial is set up, you start with SQLite and then end up with Postgres.
+And because of Prisma Migrate having a migration lock file, you end up with all this weird, complex stuff that requires you basically to delete all your migrations and start over.
+So I wanted to have a tutorial where, as soon as you create your Redwood application, the first thing you do, you spin up a Postgres database.
+You connect to that Postgres database, and you start developing that way, because I thought that that would be really valuable if you could avoid all this weird transition from a SQLite to a Postgres.
+And I realized that the Railway CLI was really, really powerful in how it could do this for you, because you could actually insert yourself directly into either environment, either your database environment or your application environment.
+And so you could pull an environment variable directly from your database, insert it directly into your project, and do that all in a single command, which is what you showed me how to do.
+And then you've now shown me ways to do this even more nicely because you've been continuing to build out the CLI and the functionality and ways of doing that connection, making it even more seamless.

 00:24:19 - Anthony Campolo